Sandeep Khosla: Biography

 Born in Kapurthala, in a Punjabi family, Khosla studied at The Doon School before joining his family's leather and garment business.
 He completed his studies with college in Jalandhar, thereafter he studied for a year at a leather institute in Chennai, but left to move to Delhi.
 Here he started working as a buyer for an export house and eventually opened a small boutique, Limelight.
 However soon he shifted to Mumbai, and started working with a film costume designer, Xerxes Bhathena.
 Incidentally, Abu Jani had also assisted Bhatena for while, soon they met and decided to work together.

 In 1986, they launched a boutique, Mata Hari.
 After their work was featured in a noted featured on the cover of the a noted Bombay magazine, they became one of the five designers to join Tarun Tahiliani for his multi-brand boutique Ensemble in 1987.
 Actress Dimple Kapadia became their first celebrity client, and in turn led to other noted clientele like Jaya Bachchan and Parmeshwar Godrej.

 Their furniture line debuted at Bajaj Gallery in Mumbai in 1993.

+In 2008, Khosla was appointed co-editor-in-chief of L'Officiel Hommes India alongside Abu Jani.

-In 2012, the label Abhu Jani-Sandeep Khosla completed 25 years in fashion industry with a fashion show.
+In 2012, the label Abhu Jani-Sandeep Khosla celebrated 25 years in fashion industry with a fashion show.